AI Use Cases/Construction

 2. 2

-Tools like Zapier or basic RPA cannot parse a Bluebeam markup for labor versus material splits, validate prevailing wage entries against state Davis-Bacon tables, or trigger AIA billing code updates in Sage 300 when a submittal status changes in Procore.
+Tools like Zapier or basic screen-automation bots cannot parse a Bluebeam markup for labor versus material splits, validate prevailing wage entries against state Davis-Bacon tables, or trigger AIA billing code updates in Sage 300 when a submittal status changes in Procore.
 Attempting to force generic automation onto construction data structures typically creates duplicate entries and compliance gaps that are harder to unwind than the original manual process.

 3. 3